 The UN Country Team works together to ensure the delivery of tangible results in support of Guyana’s development agenda.
 Guyana published its Voluntary National Review of progress against the SDGs in 2019.
 The country has an SDG Global rank of 104 out of 156.
-The UN System has helped Guyana achieve a number of development milestones since 2017.
+The UN System has helped Guyana achieve a number of development milestones.

-- A Safe, Cohesive and Just Guyana: Guyana passed a juvenile justice bill, introduced the country’s first children’s court, opened three new specialized sexual offences courts and a dedicated family court, produced a Code of Conduct for Prosecutors, and developed standard procedures for investigating human trafficking and prosecuting its perpetrators.
+Peace, safety, justice, and the rule of law: Guyana passed a juvenile justice bill, introduced the country’s first children’s court and strengthened access to justice through the availability of hearing rooms and legal aid services for children in detention, opened three new specialized sexual offences courts and a dedicated family court, produced a Code of Conduct for Prosecutors, and developed standard procedures for investigating human trafficking and prosecuting its perpetrators.

 Equality, well-being, and leaving no one behind: Mobile Gender-Based Violence application [iMatter] developed under the Spotlight Initiative to eliminate violence against women and girls.